One of my most frequently asked questions is how to start a blog or write about mental health.

 Mental health can be a sensitive subject as some topics may be triggering or upsetting, so make sure to put in your post that there is triggering content.
 This way you can write without risking upsetting people – though still try not to be too explicit in details as there is no need, you can still get a point across without the gory details.

 As mentioned, your blog may become your brand, so finding a style to suit you is important.

-Style is the way you write your work, which should be unique to you, I always say to people that they need to write now and worry about formatting later.
+The style is the way you write your work, which should be unique to you, I always say to people that they need to write now and worry about formatting later.
 Don’t focus on the nitty-gritty over your raw emotions – as these make the best blog posts.

 The most important thing about a mental health blog is that it is mental health friendly, meaning that the author of the blog isn’t losing sleep over it.
 Writing is fun and is a great form of therapy – keep it that way.